 For every over-subscribed school a ranked waiting list will be held in order of over-subscription criteria by the Admissions Authority until at least the end of the Autumn term.

-For VC and C schools, make a written request to us for your child to remain on the waiting list after this time.
+For VC and C schools, please make a written request to us for your child to remain on the waiting list after this time.
 For own admission authority schools you will need to check the individual school or academy’s admission arrangements on their website.

 If places subsequently become available within the PAN they will be re-allocated to the highest ranked child on the waiting list.
 The waiting list will include all applications refused, whether they were on-time or late and will be ranked according to the school’s over-subscription criteria.